Carmel Protective Orders Attorney

 Any individual may obtain a protective order without cost if they are the victim of domestic violence, stalking, or a sex offense.
 The process begins by completing a petition and filing it with the appropriate court.
 Once the form is completed, a judge will evaluate the request and either grant or deny the petition.
 A protective order may be obtained ex parte, which means the respondent does not need to be present for the petition to be granted.

 However, if the protective order is entered, the respondent does have the right to request a court hearing within 30 days of receiving notice of the protective order.
-If you have any questions about where to apply for a protective order, you should contact one of our Carmel family lawyers or the appropriate county clerk's office.
+If you have any questions about where to apply for a protective order, you should contact one of our Carmel and Indianapolis family lawyers or the appropriate county clerk's office.
 We offer consultations for those in need.